 - “Young & Free” by Xiumin and Mark (of NCT) (This song is just fun and Minseok looks hot af in the music video.)

 - the entirety of April and a flower, Chen’s solo album 🍃 (My favorite track is “Love Words.”
 I can’t rank the other ones at all, though the music video for “Beautiful Goodbye” is super pretty.
 They’re all gorgeous, and Chen sounds INCREDIBLE on all of them.
 Here’s a clip of him just casually hitting those high notes in “Love Words” a cappella like an ANGEL.)

 - D.O.’s English version of “For Life” (The original version with all the members is so pretty, but this version just KILLS ME.
 I desperately wish there were a studio recording of this without crowd sounds, because his voice and the lyrics are SO HEARTRENDINGLY BEAUTIFUL.)

-Now it’s time for me to get back to mourning Minseok’s impending enlistment (the rest of EXO will be enlisting within the next couple years too 😢), waiting for my physical copy of April and a flower to arrive, and stewing over the dynamic programming exercises I’ve been stuck on for the past several days.
+Now it’s time for me to get back to mourning Minseok’s impending enlistment (the rest of EXO will be enlisting within the next couple years too 😢), waiting for my physical copy of April, and a flower to arrive, and stewing over the practice problems I’ve been stuck on for the past several days.

-I’m confused as hell and really frustrated, and I know there are virtually no interview scenarios where I’d be asked to come up with a dynamic programming solution on the fly.
-But I would really like to understand it.
+I’m confused as hell and really frustrated, but I would really like to understand it.
 So I’m going to try again.

 And that’s what matters, isn’t it?
 Trying again.